This post is part of my MiniTube series. Check out other related posts if you find this content useful.

 Problem

 Let’s start with the problem.
-Web Crypto API is only available over secure contexts (HTTPS) or localhost.
+The Web Crypto API is only available in secure contexts (HTTPS) or localhost.

-While developing the frontend to my MiniTube application, the function I was using to generate a random UUID crypto.randomUUID() stopped working once I deployed the container in Kubernetes.
+While developing the frontend for my MiniTube application, the function I was using to generate a random UUID (crypto.randomUUID()) stopped working once I deployed the container in Kubernetes.

 Solution

-The solution was not really a solution, but rather an invitation to understand how setting TLS locally can be done.
+The solution wasn’t really a solution, but rather an opportunity to understand how to set up TLS locally.

-Like oauth, TLS is something I’ve been using for a very long time.
-It’s part of every deployment to production.
-It’s part of internal communication of pods in Kubernetes if you have a service mesh.
+Like OAuth, TLS is something I’ve used for a long time.
+It’s part of every production deployment.
+It’s part of internal pod communication in Kubernetes if you have a service mesh.
 It’s ubiquitous.

-Yet, I had never really spend any time trying to understand how it works exactly.
-This prompted me on a journey to understand something that in my mind was only one thing (TLS), which then turned into a lot of other things, because TLS is really just part of a cryptography ecosystem which has been standardised in the way we communicate over the internet.
+Yet, I’ve never really spent time truly understanding how it works.
+This prompted me on a journey to understand something that seemed like one thing (TLS) but turned out to involve many other things, because TLS is really just part of a cryptography ecosystem standardized in how we communicate over the internet.

 Scope

-I’ll use different posts to dive deeper into how TLS works (cryptography behind it, the protocol itself, different versions and flows).
+I’ll use different posts to dive deeper into TLS (cryptography, the protocol itself, versions, and flows).

-In this post I’ll focus on PKI, the options we have for setting up a certificate and the easiest way to set up a load balancer to your service using TLS.
+This post focuses on PKI, certificate setup options, and the easiest way to set up a load balancer with TLS.

 PKI

-In order to set up a secure environment you need trust.
-Trust, specially in a distributed system with many moving parts requires some sort of centralize entity, or better, multiple entities to give you confidence that a given actor is trustworthy.
+To set up a secure environment, you need trust.
+In distributed systems with many moving parts, trust requires some centralized entity (or better, multiple) to provide confidence that an actor is trustworthy.

-Certificates can be fake, tampered with, invalid, misused, you name it.
-PKI, also public key infrastructure was created as a process to define few trustworthy organisations that could delegate the validation to others they trust, thus creating a chain of trust.
+Certificates can be fake, tampered with, invalid, or misused.
+PKI (public key infrastructure) was created to define trustworthy organizations that could delegate validation to others they trust, creating a chain of trust.

-When you perform a TLS handshake before submitting your HTTP request to a server, the server responds with a certificate and a chain of certificates that extend to a root CA (certification authority).
+When you perform a TLS handshake before submitting an HTTP request to a server, the server responds with a certificate and a chain of certificates extending to a root CA (certification authority).

-Locally you are expected to have the missing CA, either on your browser or on your operating system and compute the signing of the chain with the public key you have locally.
-All these computations are extremely quick and done before you start encrypting the content of your communication with the temporary server+client secret.
+Locally, you’re expected to have the missing CA, either in your browser or operating system.
+You then compute the signature of the chain using the public key you have locally.
+All these computations happen quickly and before you start encrypting the content with the temporary server/client secret.

-These root CAs include public keys for some of the entities you might already know: Let’s encrypt, DigiCert, Apple, etc.
+These root CAs include public keys for well-known entities: Let’s Encrypt, DigiCert, Apple, etc.

 The answer is it depends.
-Creating your own root CA has limitations, because it won’t be automatically trusted by other clients, unless you add it to their root CAs, but it can be incredibly useful in a setup where you only want internal trust.
+Creating your own root CA has limitations because it won’t be automatically trusted by other clients unless you add it to their root stores.
+However, it’s incredibly useful for internal-only trust setups.

-First, let’s explore getting a certificate from an existing CA that’s not own by you.
-This used to be expensive until Let’s Encrypt came in and created the ACME (Automatic Certificate Management Environment) protocol, which is a dance over HTTP that you can leverage to generate a certificate with full automation.
+First, let’s explore getting a certificate from an existing CA that you don’t own.
+This used to be expensive until Let’s Encrypt created the ACME (Automatic Certificate Management Environment) protocol, a dance over HTTP that automates certificate generation.

-This protocol involves requesting a certificate along with the type of validation that the ACME server will require to get proof you are the owner of the domain you are requesting for.
+This protocol involves requesting a certificate with a validation type that the ACME server will use to prove you own the domain.
 You don’t need to implement the interaction flow yourself.
-There’s great tools, even with full infrastructure provisioning, like cert-manager, that implement the protocol and give you full automation to manage your certificates.
+Great tools exist, like cert-manager, that implement the protocol with full infrastructure automation.

-The only issue is, if you don’t own the domain yet, or if you don’t expose a client on that domain to prove you are the owner, you won’t be able to get a certificate for it (unless in non-production environments).
+The issue is, if you don’t own the domain yet or can’t expose a client on it to prove ownership, you won’t get a certificate (unless in non-production environments).

-Moving to the custom root CA. If you only intend to use a domain that you are playing with locally (and you usually trust yourself), creating a root CA might be enough.
+Moving to custom root CA. If you only intend to use a domain locally (and trust yourself), creating a root CA might suffice.

 mkcert is an amazing tool that does exactly that.
-It generates a local root CA, that you can use to create certificates by yourself to yourself.
+It generates a local root CA for creating certificates by and for yourself.

 Start by installing the CA on your system: